siberianfox/tinygwiki/TinyG-Command-Line.md

 ## Text Mode and JSON Mode
 TinyG can operate in either text mode (command line mode) or JSON mode.
 In text mode TinyG accepts $ config lines and normal Gcode blocks, and returns responses as human-friendly ASCII text.

 TinyG can also operate using JSON commands.
 This is the preferred way to drive TinyG from a UI or controller.
-Using JSON dramatically simplifies the UI as the board can be treated link any other REST resource, and no parsers or special handlers need to be written.
-See [JOSON Operation](https://github.com/synthetos/TinyG/wiki/JSON-Operation) for JSON details.
+Using JSON dramatically simplifies the UI as the board can be treated as a RESTful resource, and no parsers or special handlers need to be written.
+See [JSON Operation](https://github.com/synthetos/TinyG/wiki/JSON-Operation) for JSON details.

 ### Startup Modes
 TinyG starts up in text mode if the $ej setting is set to text mode ($ej=0).
 TinyG will also enter text mode automatically if it receives a line with a leading $, ? or 'h'.
 (Note: The initial status messages returned on bootup will be in JSON format, regardless of the mode set).